39zde/factor/contributing.md

 ## Workspace

-Some Files are hidden by default in `factor.code-workspace`.
+Some files are hidden by default in `factor.code-workspace`.
 Development so far happened in [VSCodium](https://github.com/VSCodium/vscodium).
 You may choose whatever IDE you like.